renatomaia/loski/doc/manual.md

 In case of success, this function returns the `data` effectivelly received from `socket`.
 Otherwise it returns `nil` plus an error message.

-__Note__: if `size` is not a number of bytes but a [memory](https://github.com/renatomaia/lua-memory), the size of the memory is used as `size`.
+__Note__: if `size` is not a number of bytes but a [memory](https://github.com/renatomaia/lua-memory), the size of the memory is used as `size` and any data received is stored in the memory.
-Moreover, in case of success, the number of bytes actually received are returned instead of a string with the data.
+Moreover, in case of success, the number of bytes actually received are returned instead of a string with the received data.

-The current standard implementation of this operation may return the following [error messages](#error-mesages).
+The current standard implementation of this operation may return the following [error messages](#error-messages).

 - `"unfulfilled"`
 - `"timeout"`